Jesus-Yanez/Jesus-Yanez.github.io/index.md

 # Jesus Yanez's Portfolio

-I am a computer science student at CSUF and I expect to graduate in 2027.
+Hello, my name is Jesus Yanez, I am a computer science student at CSUF and I expect to graduate in 2027.
 My github account is @Jesus-Yanez

 ## Favorite CPSC 120L Labs